giantswarm/envctl/README.md

 envctl connect myinstallation <TAB>      # Shows short names of workload clusters for myinstallation
 ```

+## Flexible Configuration via YAML ⚙️

+`envctl` supports a powerful YAML-based configuration system to customize its behavior, define new MCP servers, and manage port-forwarding rules.
+This allows you to tailor `envctl` precisely to your development needs.

+Configurations are loaded in layers (default, user-global, project-specific), with later layers overriding earlier ones.
+You can manage global settings, define how MCP servers are run (as local commands or containers), and specify detailed port-forwarding rules, including dynamic Kubernetes context targeting (`"mc"`, `"wc"`, or explicit contexts).

+For a detailed explanation of the configuration file structure, all available options, and comprehensive examples, please see the [**Flexible Configuration Documentation (docs/configuration.md)**](docs/configuration.md).

 ## MCP Integration Notes 💡

 *   `envctl connect` uses `mcp-proxy` to manage connections for the following predefined MCP services: